TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

 clean and unify the extension handling even for your project's individual extension, this section might be useful.

-Define a Local Path Repository
+Define a local path repository
 ------------------------------

 Create a directory :file:`packages` in your project root folder and define